Simon99de/17B06E-Macropad/README.md

 It's recommended to start with the Sockets and then add the remaining parts.

+The encoders must be soldered before the MCU!

 Solder the SK6812 LEDs with the missing corners aligned with the corners printed on the PCB as shown in the image.

 *NOTE:* the orientation of the LEDs changes between the lines!